Discover what’s new before everyone else:

 Hospes Infante Sagres: Porto’s grand dame, reborn

 Porto changes, but Hospes Infante Sagres remains – now more radiant than ever.
 Since 1951, this landmark hotel has been the city’s quiet aristocrat, hosting dignitaries, artists and travellers drawn to its old-world grandeur.
-After an elegant restoration under the Hospes Hotels banner, it hasn’t lost an ounce of its soul – only gained new life.
-The hotel’s façade still whispers of Porto’s gilded age, but step inside and the story deepens.
-The grand ironwork staircase, the stained-glass ceiling and the 19th-century chandeliers remain, casting a soft, golden glow over the lobby’s luxe furnishings.
-Yet, there’s a new energy in the air.
-The rooms, now dressed in a richer palette of deep indigos, burnished golds and soft velvets, feel timeless and inviting.
-The hotel’s famed Barão Fladgate restaurant reinvents Portuguese classics with a modern hand, while its intimate wine cellar serves as a portal to the Douro Valley’s finest vintages.
+After an elegant restoration under the Hospes Hotels banner, it hasn’t lost an ounce of its soul, only gained new life.
+The hotel’s façade still whispers of Porto’s gilded age.
+However, step inside and the story deepens.
+The grand ironwork staircase, the stained-glass ceiling and the 19th-century chandeliers remain, casting a soft golden glow over the lobby’s luxe furnishings.
+Meanwhile, the rooms now show a richer palette of deep indigos, burnished golds and soft velvets, timeless yet inviting.
+The famed Barão Fladgate restaurant reinvents Portuguese classics with a modern hand.
+In addition, the intimate wine cellar serves as a portal to the Douro Valley’s finest vintages.

 Hospes Infante Sagres